bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 ===

 Memcached keys are limited to 250 chars.
-To use bigger keys, just add in config :
+To use largest keys, just add in config :

     enhanced_memcached_hash_keys_with_md5 on;